Transnational Radical Party: Re-organisation and break-up with Italian Radicals

 The minority faction, led by Bonino and Marco Cappato, in turn, controlled the RI, as confirmed in their November 2016 congress.
 In February 2017 the TRP severed its ties with the RI (accused of boycotting the TRP, using its assets without paying for them and pursuing an Italian-only electoral agenda), and the latter could no longer use the Radical headquarters.
 However, the RI's congress invited its members to adhere to the TRP.
 The 3,000-member target for 2017 was achieved by the TRP in December, while the RI had launched a pro-Europeanist electoral list named More Europe for the 2018 Italian general election.

+With the 2019 congress, the TRP, having met the membership targe of 3,000 both in 2017 and 2018, returned to regular business.
+The new elected leadership included Turco as secretary, Diego Sabatinelli as president of the newly-formed general council and Irene Testa as treasurer, as well as three honorary presidents (Ettore Cannavera, Michael Giffoni and Gaia Tortora).

+In 2024, the TRP announced an electoral pact with Forza Italia for the 2024 European Parliament election.